strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 3. As you can see above, it was launched by the cmd.exe process.

 4. Note that the search we just did may turn up some other things launched by the command line as well.

+Now, go back to the MetaCTF Cloud Lab dashboard and destroy this lab with the Destroy Lab button.

+Then, reset it with the Start Lab button.

 ***